opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 #### Project folders are not created or you do not have access

-You have setup the *Project folder* in both environments, Nextcloud and OpenProject but you cannot see any folder `OpenProject` in the root directory of **Files** app in Nextcloud.
+You have setup the *Project folder* in both environments (Nextcloud and OpenProject), but you cannot see any folder named `OpenProject` in the root directory of **Files** app in Nextcloud.

-1. Check that OpenProject's background worker are running.
+1. Check if OpenProject's background workers are running.
 These workers create these folders and set the correct access permissions per user.
-For verification you have two options:
+Vou have two options for verification:

-   1. If you have root access to the OpenProject server where your worker should be running then check if there actually worker processes present:
+   a.
+If you have root access to the OpenProject server where your worker should be running, check if the worker processes are in fact present:
    `ps aux | grep job`
    The result should show lines containing `bundle exec rake jobs:work`

-   2. If you don't have root access to the OpenProject server then you can check the following URL in your browser: `https://<your-openproject-server>/health_checks/all` (please insert the domain name of your OpenProject server).
+   b.
+If you don't have root access to the OpenProject server then you can check the following URL in your browser: `https://<your-openproject-server>/health_checks/all` (please insert the domain name of your OpenProject server).
 If your background workers are running, you should see a line like that `delayed_jobs_never_ran: PASSED All previous jobs have completed within the past 5 minutes`

 2. Ensure that your project is setup correctly:
-   1. In your browser go to a project for which you want to have the **Project folders** feature to be working.
+   1. In your browser navigate to the project for which you want the **Project folders** feature to be working.

-   2. In the project's settings, check that
+   2. In the *Project settings*, make sure that:

-      1. The **File storages** module is enabled
+      - the **File storages** module is enabled

-      2. That the correct storage is enabled on that project and that **Project folders** setting is set to "New folder with automatically managed permissions"
+      - the correct storage is enabled for that project
+      - that **Project folders** setting is set to "New folder with automatically managed permissions"

-3. Ensure that your user is full set up: OpenProject needs to know your Nextcloud user ID so that it can give your Nextcloud account the correct assess right to the project folder.
-That ID is obtained when you log into Nextcloud from within OpenProject: Go to a work package in that project, open the **Files** tab and ensure that you are logged-in into the Nextcloud storage.
-If you are not logged in, you should see a button to log-in.
+3. Ensure that your user is fully set up: OpenProject needs to know your Nextcloud user ID so that it can give your Nextcloud account the correct access rights to the project folder.
+That ID is obtained when you log into Nextcloud from within OpenProject.

+   - To check: navigate to any work package in that project , open the **Files** tab and make sure that you are logged into the Nextcloud storage.
+If you are not logged in, you should see a *Log in* button.
 Click that button and follow the instructions on the screen.

 4. If your OpenProject account is not an admin user, you need to make sure that your user is a member of the project and that your role has at least the permission to `Read files`.
-To check that the permissions for your role are correctly set-up you need to have an admin account.
+To check that the permissions for your role are correctly set-up you need to have an admin account or contact your administrator.
 In the section **File storages** at least the permission to `Read files` needs to be checked.

-5. If you changed anything in the three steps above, please wait up-to 30 seconds.
+5. If you changed anything in the steps above, please wait up to 30 seconds.
 If the background workers are working fine then you should see the project folder.

-6. If nothing of that worked, check that your network connection is fine:
+6. If none of the aforementioned steps worked, check whether your network connection is fine:
    1. Login into your OpenProject server via the command line interface.
 If you have multiple servers, chose the one that has the background workers running.

    2. Test the network connection from this server to your Nextcloud server.
 All you need is the Nextcloud host name and the **Application password**.
 You received the application password at the end of the setup of the app **OpenProject integration** in Nextcloud.

       If you do not posses the application password anymore, you can reset it.
-Just make sure to not forget updating the settings of the file storage in OpenProject accordingly.
-The following cURL command should respond with an XML containing details for the **OpenProject** user (Please make sure to use the right application-password and Nextcloud host name):
+Make sure not to forget updating the settings of the file storage in OpenProject accordingly.
+The following cURL command should respond with an XML containing details for the **OpenProject** user (**Please make sure to use the right application-password and Nextcloud host name**):
      ```
      curl -u 'OpenProject:<application-password>' https://<nextcloud-host-name>/ocs/v1.php/cloud/users/OpenProject -H 'OCS-APIRequest: true' -v`
      ```

 ## Getting support